-With AOMEI Backupper Professional, you can backup Windows 7 computer to the external hard drive and set up an automatic backup for your data.
-Moreover, it makes the entire Windows 7 backup process a much easier job.
+With Wondershare UBackit, you can backup Windows 7 computer files to the external hard drive and set up an automatic backup for your data.
 Here are the simple but detailed steps on how to do an automatic backup to the external hard drive in Windows 7.